lisa-lumos/Snowflake/06-data-loading.md

 The location of data files in cloud storage called a stage.
 A named external stage is a database object that lives in a schema.

 Snowflake supports 3 types of internal stages:
-- User: belong to a single user, cannot be dropped. `@~`
+- User: belong to a single user, cannot be dropped, do not support file format options because it may need to handle any file format.
+User need insert privilege on target table. `@~`
-- Table: belong to a table, cannot be dropped. `@%table_name`
+- Table: belong to a table, cannot be dropped.
+Do not support transform while loading.
+Only table owner can use it. `@%table_name`
 - Named:  a db object lives inside a schema.
-Most flexible. `@stage_name`
+Most flexible.
+Privileges can be granted/revoked, ownership can be transferred. `@stage_name`

-You can do bulk loading and continuous loading.
+You can do bulk loading and continuous loading from any sort of stages to tables.
+You can directly load from S3 bucket without using an external stage.

 Bulk loading uses user-provided virtual warehouses, specified in the COPY statement.